lwjohnst86/blog/_posts/2014-12-30-Git-Workflow-Research-Databases.md

     git branch -d temp # Or cleaning, etc.

-For either A) or B), whenever you run the command `git commit`, a text editor will open up, where you can type out a **detailed** commit message, using the format:
+For either 1) or 2), whenever you run the command `git commit`, a text editor will open up, where you can type out a **detailed** commit message, using the format: